sonirico/sonirico.github.io/about.md

 increased during the last decades. `//TODO: Add donate button`.

-Besides from requesting help to others pitifully, I am a passionated long-distance runner and a former gamer - I like to fall back into sometimes.
+Besides from requesting help to others pitifully, I am a passionated long-distance runner and a former gamer - I like to fall back into sometimes, though.
 Finally, I am currently stuyding languages, hobbyistly though.

 ### Contact me